Protecting Your Rights Regarding Your Spouse’s Estate

 A spousal right of election must usually be filed within six months of the date the executor received letters of testamentary.
 Typically, you cannot file a right of election later than two years after the deceased spouse’s death.
 You may be entitled to $50,000 or one-third of the net estate, whichever is greater.

 In some cases, the surviving spouse signed a prenuptial or postnuptial agreement that is not valid.
 The deceased spouse may not have disclosed all of his or her assets when the agreement was drafted.
 The surviving spouse may not have had independent counsel when reviewing and signing the agreement.
 These types of errors or fraud can invalidate the prenuptial or postnuptial agreement.
-I will determine whether this is applicable in your case.
+We are able to determine whether this is applicable in your case.

-I maintain full-service offices in both Queens and Nassau County for my clients’ convenience.
-For a free, 30-minute consultation, please call 718-509-6344 or contact me online.
+We maintain full-service offices in both Queens and Nassau counties for our clients’ convenience.
+For a free, 30-minute consultation, please call 347-941-0443 or contact us online.